-Now that each chamber has approved its version of the budget, the Senate President and House Speaker have made appointments to a conference committee to resolve differences between the House and Senate spending bills and produce a final legislative budget known as a conference committee report.
+Amendments are due by 5pm on Thursday, May 14th, and the budget will be debated next week.
+After each chamber has approved its version of the budget, the Senate President and House Speaker will make appointments to a conference committee to resolve differences between the House and Senate spending bills and produce a final legislative budget known as a conference committee report.